LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 80 seems to be more preferred, but it tends to more of a soft limit for most people.
 100 characters seems to be the more acceptable hard limit, and it is what I stick by.

-### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean expressions
+### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side effects and must be boolean expressions

 If for what ever reason you hate the other rules this rule you can't hate.
 NASA makes a point that unit testing catches 1 bug every 10 to 100 lines, but combined with assertions unit testing catches much more bugs.
-Of course it is obvious that adding more checks will catch more bugs, but this a superficial way to look at it.
+Of course, it is obvious that adding more checks will catch more bugs, but this is a superficial way to look at it.
 Unit testing and assertions complement each other since they capture different aspects of development.
 Assertions test a programmer's assumptions that should always remain true or false.
 They are meant to catch errors strictly from a programmer rather than errors from handling data.